Pagoda Snail (Brotia pagodula)

 Because of its size, this is not the right choice for people wanting tiny snails that disappear into the background.
 It is a visible, architectural invertebrate that becomes a focal point.
 For contrast, compare it with the broad shell of the Giant Ramshorn Snail - Marisa Cornuarietis or the smaller, flatter shape of the Pink Ramshorn Snail - Planorbella Duryi.

 The Giant Tower Cap Snail behaviour is calm, deliberate, and non-aggressive.
-It spends most of its time on the bottom, on hardscape, or slowly climbing glass.
-That makes it a strong tower cap snail for community tank candidate with peaceful fish that ignore invertebrates.
+It spends most of its time on the bottom, on hardscape, or slowly climbing the glass.
+That makes it a strong tower cap snail for community tank candidate alongside peaceful fish that ignore invertebrates.
 It is one of the more peaceful aquarium snails available, and in the right setup it can coexist with shrimp, small schooling fish, and other non-predatory snails.

 Good Giant Tower Cap Snail tank mates include rasboras, small tetras, peaceful livebearers, Corydoras, Otocinclus, and dwarf shrimp.
 The species is also often successful as a tower cap snail with shrimp companion, provided the tank is stable and well fed.
 Many keepers building a mixed snail display pair it with a Yellow Rabbit Snail - Tylomelania Sp., a Batik Nerite Snail - Neritina Variegata, or a Sun Nerite Snail - Neritina Sp. for variety in shell shape and grazing behaviour.